 5.5 The Management Committee shall comprise the three Trustees.
-In addition, other Executive Officers, described in Section 5.4 above, together with other elected Club members, namely, the Green-keeper, Welfare Officer, Fixture Secretary, Competition Secretary, Match Secretary, one Social Committee Member , one Lady and one Gentleman Club Delegate and the Saturday and Sunday Team Captains.
-Depending on the number of the above roles that any individual Committee Member may hold at any one time, the Management Committee will consist of a maximum of fifteen Club Members.
+In addition, other Executive Officers, described in Section 5.4 above, together with other elected Club members, namely, the Green-keeper, Welfare Officer, Fixture Secretary, Competition Secretary, Social Secretary (if a member in post), Match Secretary, Environmental Officer,one Lady and one Gentleman Club Delegate and the seven Team Captains.
+Depending on the number of the above roles that any individual Committee Member may hold at any one time, the Management Committee will consist of a maximum of twenty-two Club Members.
 Five Committee Members shall form a quorum.

 5.6 Any Club member can request to attend the Management Meeting to raise an issue or make a proposal.
 In addition, other Club members may also attend the meeting to discuss a specific matter on invitation by the Management Committee.

 5.7 Only the three Trustees shall vote on matters relating to the Landfill Communities Fund (LCS).